Ireland: Freelance forum autumn 2017

 - What editors want: how to craft a pitch, with Yvonne Hogan, Jillian Bolger and Bernie Ni Fhlathart

 - The multi-tasking freelance, with Claire Gray, Liam Cahill and Kieran Fagan

 - Copyright guide, with Rossa McMahon

-You can reserve your place using Paypal or your credit card via the Dublin freelance website, link below.
+You can reserve your place using Paypal or your credit card via the Dublin freelance website.

 The event is supported by the Broadcasting Authority of Ireland.

 Yvonne Hogan is a senior features executive with the Irish Independent.
 She was property editor for seven years, Weekend magazine editor for three years and has been editing Health and Living magazine since August 2013.
 She also writes for the paper and regularly appears on RTÉ's Today Show.